lexicalunit/event-watch/README.md

 #### Writing a Schedule

 Schedules are strings parsed using [later.js's text parser](http://bunkat.github.io/later/parsers.html#text).
 Please see their extensive documentation for further details and examples.
-If event-watch encounters a problem in parsing your schedule, see the console log for information concerning the parse error.
+If event-watch encounters a problem in parsing your schedule, it will warn you with a short notification.

 | Example Schedule | Description |
 | ---------------- | ----------- |